mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 * Check out the [Build Connectors](/appstore/creating-content/connector-guide-build/) guide
 * Install Studio Pro [9.17](/releasenotes/studiopro/9.17/) and above

-### 1.1 Usage Examples

-The following examples are possible ways that you can use the *Connector Kit 2.0* features described in this document, and elaborated upon in the [Usage](#usage) section:

-* A [third-party service connector](#3rd-party) that connects to the Twitter API
-* Building [Updatable operational data stores](#operational-data-stores), temporary databases that integrate data from multiple sources

 ## 2 Why Wrap with OData?

 ### 2.1 Best Practices and Performance

 OData is a set of best practices for building REST APIs that standardizes many aspects of REST APIs.
-It describes how you should provide [filtering], [sorting], and [pagination] on your resources, as well as how you should provide nested data structures.
+It describes how you should provide filtering, sorting, and pagination on your resources, as well as how you should provide nested data structures.
 Using OData best practices ensures that your APIs are compatible with tools like Excel and PowerBI out of the box (see [Expose Data to BI Tools Using OData](/howto/integration/exposing-data-to-bi-tools-using-odata/)), and also ensures that API clients can optimize payload size and minimize roundtrips for the best possible usage performance.

 ### 2.2 Compatibility with Data Hub